 - Anything you download, like photos, will be saved on your device and may be copied to other devices and apps, especially when you back up your data.

 - Some services, like WhatsApp, back up your message content to the cloud account linked to the telephone number.
+You can turn on encryption for the cloud backup in the settings section of the app.
+Create a long and unique password for that backup.
+If you do not want to create a backup, you can turn off this option in the settings section.
+Be aware that if you uninstall the app and install it later you will lose all the content stored within the app, including messages.
 For iOS users be mindful that your call history on Signal syncs with iCloud.
 You can turn this off in the app settings.

 - Contacts stored in your phone sync with messaging apps and cloud accounts, so numbers you try to delete in one place may be preserved somewhere else.